home-assistant/developers.home-assistant/docs/core/llm/index.md

 ## Best practices

-If your conversation entity allows the user to maintain conversation history using the `conversation_id`, make sure to re-generate the prompt for each interaction and override it in the history that is passesd for the follow-up command.
+If your conversation entity allows the user to maintain conversation history using the `conversation_id`, make sure to re-generate the prompt for each interaction and override it in the history that is passed for the follow-up command.
 This allows the user to always be able to query the latest state of the home.

 ## Creating your own API